 I want to build an online shop, which payment method is right for me?

-To build an online shop, you have a few options.
+To build an online shop, you have a few options of methods of payment online.
 If you host your own fully developed website, Square’s E-Commerce API allows you to create the best payment solution for your site, on Square’s payments processing platform.

 If you have your own site but don’t want to build a payment page, Square Checkout provides a payment workflow in conjunction with squareup.com that includes security features.